Lemon-Chad/jpizza-docs/source/main.md

 If you want to return a value, you must say it explicitly using the '**return**' keyword followed by the return value.

+You can also return the last line of code automatically by omitting the semicolon on the last line.

 ```jpizza
 fn add<x, y> {
     return x + y;